 I wish to express my profound gratitude and thanks to the Lord Jesus Christ for His inspiration, protection and love.
-Also, my thanks go to my parents Mr. Balyaki John Patrick and Mrs. Logose Florence for the confidence they instilled in me and urged me to move on.
-I thank Mr. Laaki Samson who was my supervisor of this wonderful piece of work.
-Moreover, I thank all the family members' Barbra, Esther, Morris and Ben for their endless love, support, cooperation and prayers.
-In addition, I express my gratitude to all friends who assisted and encouraged me directly and indirectly especially Sulaal Hassan, Namubiru Esther and Shamiha
+Also, my thanks go to my parents Mr. Samula G.W for the confidence they instilled in me and urged me to move on.
+I thank Mrs. Taligoola Deborahwho is my supervisor of this wonderful piece of work.
+Moreover, I thank all the family members' and my young sisters and brothers for their endless love, support, cooperation and prayers.
+In addition, I express my gratitude to all friends who assisted and encouraged me directly and indirectly especially Walugembe Henry and Tebandeke Patrick

-TABLE OF CONTENT
+TABLE OF CONTENTS